What is a kidney transplant?

-Not everyone is a candidate for kidney transplantation.
-You may not be eligible if
+Not everyone is a candidate for a kidney transplant.
+You may not be eligible if you

-- Serious conditions other than kidney disease that would not get better after transplantation
+Serious conditions other than kidney disease that would not get better after the transplant

 There may be other risks depending on your specific medical condition.
 Be sure to

 discuss any concerns with your transplant team before the procedure.